emanuelegorga/comeimparare/README.md

 ## This API powers the Live preview of a React UI.

+### The API can be seen here: https://comeimparare.onrender.com/

+The API is hosted on Render, a cloud platform that offers a free tier for web services.

+If you are testing the API in production and see that the server is taking time to respond, please note that Render free web service tier spins down the instance whenever there is an activity for more than 15 minutes.
+It automatically spin back up when a new web request is received.
+This may take up to 30 seconds, however, following requests will be served immediately.

 ### The live can be seen here: https://comeimparare.netlify.app/

 ### React Frontend: https://github.com/emanuelegorga/comeimparare-frontend